Acceptance and Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) helps patients to distinguish between thoughts and behaviors.
-Specifically, patients become aware of their inner experiences, and engage with exercises that help them simply be mindful of, and accept those experiences.
-One example includes “singing and silly voices”.
-Here a patient takes a distressing negative thought (e.g., “I’m no good”) and sings it within an easy popular tune (e.g., “Twinkle Twinkle Little Star”).
+Acceptance and Commitment Therapy helps patients to distinguish between thoughts and behaviors.
+Specifically, patients become aware of their inner experiences, and engage with exercises that help them simply be mindful of and accept those experiences.
+One example includes “singing and silly voices.”
+Here, a patient takes a distressing negative thought (e.g., “I’m no good”) and sings it within an easy popular tune (e.g., “Twinkle Twinkle Little Star”).
 The patient may also repeat the thought continuously using humorous cartoon-like voices.
-The goal of this exercise is to help individuals separate the meaning they are placing on the thought from the content itself; that is, to transition from points of psychological inflexibility toward more flexible ones (see “Six Core Principles of ACT” below).
+The goal of this exercise is to help individuals separate the meaning they are placing on the thought from the content itself; that is, to transition from points of psychological inflexibility toward more flexible ones (see “Six Core Principles of Acceptance and Commitment Therapy” below).

-The overarching goal of Acceptance & Commitment Therapy is to consistently act in effective ways (i.e., to become empowered by values and personal goals) even when experiencing difficult or disruptive inner experiences.
+The overarching goal of Acceptance and Commitment Therapy is to consistently act in effective ways (i.e., to become empowered by values and personal goals) even when facing difficult or disruptive inner experiences.